 It’s Monday and although I promised myself the day off, I had an idea; a whopper, a huge around the world in 80 days kind of whopper!
-An idea so big that my little fingers couldn’t resist typing their life away – so here I am, on Monday morning, working – thanks to my big idea (well I hope it will be anyway). 🙂
+An idea so big that my little fingers couldn’t resist typing their life away – so here I am, on Monday morning, working –

 I love Alice In Wonderland (but I guess you already knew that).
 I love creativity too and getting to know people through creativity.
 So, while flipping through my new copy of Alice In Wonderland (with it’s oh so beautiful blue cover) I came up with an enchanting, exciting, FRABJOUS idea.